-Plan Investment Results and Asset Allocation for the Retirement System
+Plan Investment Results and Asset Allocation for the Retirement System^{1,2}

-The San Jose Federated City Employees' Retirement System had \$2.18 billion in assets at the end of the fiscal year.
-For the fiscal year, the Retirement System returned +3.6% net of fees, versus the Policy Benchmark (+3.9%) and Investable Benchmark (+3.1%).
-The Retirement System's return fell short of the 6.75% assumed actuarial rate of return, though it has exceeded that rate in five of the past ten fiscal years.
-The Retirement System's standard deviation of returns was 11.2%, exhibiting lower volatility than the peer median (12.1%).
+The San Jose Federated City Employees' Retirement System had \$2.8 billion in assets at the end of the fiscal year.
+For the fiscal year, the Retirement System returned +29.2% net of fees, versus the Policy Benchmark (+27.8%) and Investable Benchmark (+28.1%).
+The Retirement System's return was more